CURA Publications Fellows

 Mohammed Al-Jaberi (class of 2019) is a joint degrees student in B.S. in Foreign Service and M.A. in Arab Studies at Georgetown University.
 He is currently working on his honors thesis on the role of local governance in stability and development in war-torn Yemen.
 His research interests revolve around development, state building and political Islam.
 In addition to his role at CIRS, Mohammed has interned at Teach for Qatar, the United States Embassy in Doha, and Qatar Foundation.

 Chaïmaa Benkermi (class of 2021) is a second-year student at GU-Q. She is a French-born Algerian and has lived in Qatar since 2006.
-She currently works as a Publications Assistant at CIRS, where she edits publications and academic papers, assists with research projects and manages online content.
-Her interests revolve around the study of the colonial era in the nineteenth century, along with the history of independence of Algeria.
+She currently works as a Publications Fellow at CIRS, where she edits publications and academic papers, assists with research projects and manages online content.
+Her interests revolve around the study of the colonial era in the twentieth century, along with the history of independence of Algeria.

 Hala Eid (class of 2019) is a senior majoring in International Politics at GU-Q. She is originally from Egypt and has lived in Qatar since 2014.
-Hala works as a Publications Assistant at CIRS, where she designs reports, edits book chapters, and undertakes research and formats academic articles.
+Hala works as a Publications Fellow at CIRS, where she designs reports, edits book chapters, and undertakes research and formats academic articles.
 Her research interests revolve around Middle Eastern regimes and the use of Islam to gain political legitimacy and marginalize Islamic movements; and how the integration of religion and culture within society has enabled it.

 Asma Al-Adawi (2008-2009)